- About Us

 Estate Agents for Worcester, Malvern and the shire villages

-Established in Malvern in 1966, Philip Laney & Jolly have developed into one of Worcestershire's leading estate agents, property managers and lettings agents.
+Established in Malvern in the 1960's, Philip Laney & Jolly have developed into one of Worcestershire's leading estate agents, property managers and lettings agents.
 We are privately owned, and independently run.

-The first Philip Laney & Jolly Worcester office was opened on 1 February 1969.
-We are very proud of our prestigious new office, which is located on the corner of College Street, near the Cathedral.
+The new Philip Laney & Jolly Worcester office was opened on 24th September 2010, located on the corner of College Street, near the Cathedral.
 As well as estate agency sales staff, we also have block management and lettings staff on the premises.

 Our staff are fully trained, exceptionably knowledgeable, and professional.

-We employ members of the National Association of Estate Agents, the Association of Residential Letting Agents, the Royal Institution of Chartered Surveyors, and the Institute of Chartered Accountants in England and Wales.
-We have recently registered as a SAFEagent, proving that we have client money protection in place.
+We employ members of the National Association of Estate Agents, the Association of Residential Letting Agents and the Institute of Chartered Accountants in England and Wales.
+We are also registered as a SAFEagent, proving that we have client money protection in place.

-This industry leading technology is coupled with the best that the internet can provide.
-For example, we use Rightmove which is the largest property portal in the UK, to advertise our properties.
+Industry leading technology is coupled with the best that the internet can provide.
+For example, we use Rightmove which is the largest property portal in the UK plus Zoopla and Prime Location to advertise our properties.
 We also have our own App for iPhone (first in Malvern) and utilise QR codes to help sell our properties.

 We would love to display your property details in the windows of our offices, which are all in prime locations for Estate Agents – and we are open 6 days a week